Skip to main content

 4. 4

 Re-run with different universe sizes to find the breakpoint where vendors switch positions.
-Polygon and Databento often switch ranks at ~50-200 symbols.
+Polygon and Databento can switch ranks between the Small and Medium universe buckets for delayed minute data, and between Medium and Large for real-time.

 5. 5

 Check the asOfDate.
-Pricing tables refresh monthly — for current invoice cost, verify against the vendor's pricing page directly.
+Pricing is refreshed when a vendor announces a material change, not on a fixed monthly schedule — for current invoice cost, verify against the vendor's pricing page directly.

 For agents